brianbraatz/brianbraatz.github.io/content/post/Articles/Java/java nutshell.md

 C++ organically grew up.. so things like the design of the libraries can be all over the map and not always consistent..

-A nice thing about Java (and one could aruge the things that came after ).. is the consistency of patterns and design in the commoni libaries..
+A nice thing about Java (and one could argue the things that came after ).. is the consistency of patterns and design in the common libraries..

-These days I tend to prefer C#, but without Java - we would all still be coding things in perl or something
+These days I tend to prefer C#, but without Java - we would all still be coding things in DOS Bat files or something.....

 ## Common Operations in Java